 How to clean a faucet head

 Faucets are prone to developing a mineral buildup around the rim and can get gummed up with other debris, like toothpaste or sediment from the water that flows through them.
-“The key to cleaning is doing it regularly,” says Gary Schopp, the knowledge manager at Delta Faucet Company.
-“Start gentle, and escalate only if needed.”
+“The key to cleaning is doing it regularly,” says Schopp.
+“Start gentle and escalate only if needed.”

 All the experts I talked to agreed that distilled white vinegar should be the main ingredient you reach for when cleaning a faucet head.
-Cleaning expert Tendy Takaidza explains that the acidity of raw lemon juice and grocery store apple cider vinegar are about the same as that of white vinegar, so any of these ingredients could work in a pinch.
+Takaidza explains that the acidity of raw lemon juice and grocery store apple cider vinegar is about the same as that of white vinegar, so any of these ingredients could work in a pinch.

-Wondering what not to use?
+Wondering what not to use when thinking of how to remove limescale from a faucet?
 Schopp warns that industrial, abrasive or bleach-based cleaners should be avoided.
 He also says to “avoid products that state on the label that they remove tarnish and rust, along with those containing hydrofluoric, hydrochloric and/or phosphoric acids or other caustic agents.”

 Supplies you’ll need